 Our St. Petersburg distracted driving accident attorneys have been handling personal injury claims like yours for decades.
 We have the knowledge and resources to help you prove what happened.

-How Long Do I Have to File a Lawsuit After a Distracted Driving Accident in Florida?
+How Long Do I Have to File a Lawsuit After a Distracted Driving Accident in St. Petersburg, Florida?

 The Florida statute of limitations was recently changed for the majority of personal injury cases.
 There’s a four-year deadline for accidents on or before 3/23/2023, and a two-year deadline for accidents occurring after that date.
 If you miss the deadline, you’ll lose your right to sue for damages entirely.